 Launched in 2011, CCG is a boutique research firm that caters to the contract interiors market.
 The firm uses grassroots research methods (think: focus groups, online surveys and phone interviews) to collect information on new product validity, behavioral trends and emerging markets, and then communicates the results via strategy sessions and external marketing, like CEU trainings, content development and trend workshops.
 To date, a majority of the firm’s clientele has fallen under the manufacturing sector, but Amanda Schneider, founder of CCG and now president of ThinkLab, hopes the acquisition will help broaden the scope of its research base, creating new opportunities among channels of distribution and the architecture and design community.”

-“We research the world of interior design and then connect it back with the product folks in the world of industrial design,” Schneider tells BOH.
+“We research the world of interior design and then connect it back with the product manufacturers in the world of industrial design,” Schneider tells BOH.
 “One of our biggest challenges was growing our network—you can only pull the same people to do these surveys so many times.
 The biggest thing that Interior Design does [for us] is open a whole network of specifiers.”
 Data acquired from the research will be used to produce actionable reports through newsletters, infographics, monthly webinars, white papers and CEUs.
 The firm will also continue offering customized research and consulting work with private companies.

 “A major driver of Sandow’s overall business strategy is to complement our strong media assets with powerful tools and services that provide value to our partners and the audiences we serve,” says Holborn.
 “The new ThinkLab brand is a perfect example of how we are executing on our strategy to serve the industry in meaningful ways.”
 With the backing of Sandow, ThinkLab plans to expand beyond its contract design specialty into the categories of health and wellness, hospitality and residential design.
 This means the company will be hiring new talent, Schneider confirms, in either New York City or Chicago.